Policy 5.1.1 —Admissions and Registration

 II.
 CCP Overview CCP provides seamless dual enrollment educational opportunities for eligible North Carolina high school students to accelerate completion of college certificates, diplomas and associate degrees that lead to college transfer or provide entry‐level job skills.
 The College offers the following CCP pathways aligned with the K‐12 curriculum, career and college ready standards adopted by the State Board of Education:

-A. Core 44 College Transfer Pathway, leading to a college transfer certificate requiring the successful completion of thirty (30) semester hours of college transfer courses, including English and mathematics, for qualified junior and senior high school students;
+A. College Transfer Pathway, leading to a college transfer certificate requiring the successful completion of thirty (30) semester hours of college transfer courses, including English and mathematics, for qualified high school students;

-Tuition is waived for CCP students; however, all CCP students taking classes on-site at the College or online though the College must purchase their own textbooks and supplies required for their classes.
+Tuition is waived for CCP students; however, all CCP students taking classes on-site at the College or online though the College, except for those in Cooperative Innovative High School Programs, must purchase their own textbooks and supplies required for their classes.
 Transportation for high school students will not be provided by the College.

-The College will develop specific and uniform admission’s criteria and program requirements for CCP enrollment.
+The College will develop specific and uniform admission’s criteria and program requirements for CCP enrollment that comply with State Board of Community College regulations.

 I. Health Science Programs Admissions